ethereum/consensus-specs/specs/deneb/p2p-interface.md

 Clients MUST respond with at least one sidecar, if they have it.
 Clients MAY limit the number of blocks and sidecars in the response.

+In the event of equivocating blobs, clients MUST serve only blobs with matching KZG commitments if they have seen the block.

+If clients have not seen the block, they MUST serve the first valid blobs they encounter.

 ##### BlobSidecarsByRange v1

 **Protocol ID:** `/eth2/beacon_chain/req/blob_sidecars_by_range/1/`